datacommonsorg/docsite/custom_dc/data_cloud.md

 ### Create a Google Cloud SQL instance

 This stores the data that will be served at run time.
-The Data Commons data management
+The Data Commons data management job will create this data when it is started.

 1. Go to [https://console.cloud.google.com/sql/instances](https://console.cloud.google.com/sql/instances) for your project.
 1. Next to **Instances**, click **Create Instance**.